ewolff/practical-microservices.com/index.md

 The book is a translation into English.
 The German version is [Microservices Praxisbuch](http://microservices-praxisbuch.de).

+## 2nd Edition

+The second edition is based on the feedback about the first edition.
+All chapters have been clarified, updated and extended.
+A new chapter discusses services meshes, in particular Istio with an example application.
+The second edition has about 35 pages more than the first edition.

 ## Author

 Eberhard Wolff has 15+ years of experience as architect and